BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 This course mainly covers Linear algebra, multivariable calculus, and complex analysis.
 Better to warm up with calculus 1 and 2.

-This will be the most challenging course for me due to terminology, education system, especially lack of mathematic training for so many years.
-Since I already warmed up the basic math in advance, I should be fine.
+It will be the most challenging course for me due to various reasons such as mathematic terminology, different education system, especially to the fact that I haven't work on my math for so many years.
 As long as I can conquer this one, I should be able to handle all of the rest.
 Meanwhile, never underestimate the difficulty of the top school.

 # About this repo
-I plan to publish my solutions and exercise here.
-It might not worth it to finish all of the problem sets, but I will try my best and scan through all of them.
-At least for the linear algebra, I plan to finish most of the problem sets.
+I plan to publish my notes and exercise here.
+It might not worth it to finish all of the problem sets for the sake of time, but I will try my best and at least scan through them.
+Especially for the linear algebra problem sets, I plan to finish most of them.
 This repo will not include the quiz and exam since they belong to the school.

 Plan to reduce the mistakes by:
 * Cross-check with my classmates,